macropay-solutions/php-framework-docs/mail.md

      */
     public function boot(): void
     {
-        Mail::extend('brevo', function () {
+        \app('mailer')->extend('brevo', function () {
             return (new BrevoTransportFactory)->create(
                 new Dsn(
                     'brevo+api',
                     'default',
-                    config('services.brevo.key')
+                    \config('services.brevo.key')
                 )
             );
         });
     }

-Once your transport has been registered, you may create a mailer definition within your application's config/mail.php configuration file that utilizes the new transport:
+Once your transport has been registered, you may create a mailer definition within your application's `config/mail.php` configuration file that utilizes the new transport:

     'brevo' => [
         'transport' => 'brevo',